JiayiChen05/Predicting-Loan-Payback/README.md

 ### Logistic Regression
 Logistic Regression is used as a baseline model.
 An L2-regularized formulation is applied to improve generalization in the presence of correlated and high-dimensional features.
+Fast to train and interpret.

 ---

 ### K-Nearest Neighbors (KNN)
 KNN is implemented as a non-parametric baseline model.
 To reduce computational cost, the model is trained on a stratified subset of the training data.
-Dimensionality reduction is applied using Truncated SVD, and different values of *k* are evaluated.
+Dimensionality reduction is applied using Truncated SVD.
+Different values of *k* are evaluated.

 ---

 ### Random Forest
 Random Forest is used as an ensemble-based model capable of capturing nonlinear feature interactions.
 Class imbalance is addressed using class-weighted training, and the model is trained on a stratified subset of the training data for efficiency.
+More robust to noise, imbalance, and high-dimensional OHE features.
+Achieves the best ROC-AUC and accuracy.
 This model achieves the best validation ROC-AUC and is selected as the final model.

 ---